 As a side note, see how useful internal notes are?
-They are the text in grey underneath the actions.
-Even though the actions are exactly the same, the internal notes tells how they are configured.
+They are the italicized text underneath the actions.
+Since the action name is the same, the internal notes tells how they are configured.

 To reiterate, the actions will branch and take a different path depending on the result of the condition.
 When one action is run, the other is ignored.
 The above can also be represented as such:

 Furthermore, although only one action is being shown as a result of the condition, you aren't restricted to just one.
 You can have multiple actions within each branch.

 Conditional statements will be familiar to those of you with a programming background as an "If / Else" statement.